shugonta/tweetsharp/README.markdown

         // if you were trying to get a collection, any errors are added to it, so look for only one collection item if(mentions.Count() == 1) // <-- result
         {
-            // Serialization failures will result in "bare" objects; if this tweet's Id is zero, you know it either
+            // Serialization failures will result in "bare" objects; if this tweet's Id is zero,
-            // failed to deserialize properly, or, in the case of requesting collections, it contains the error returned from Twitter
+            // you know it either failed to deserialize properly, or, in the case of requesting collections,
+            // it contains the error returned from Twitter in the first and only result.

             TwitterStatus mention = mentions.First();
             if(mention.Id == 0)
             {